mkotsovoulou/ods6001a/assignments/assignment5/README.md

 ```

 When the data are loaded and processed produce:
-1. The total amount of profit/loss from all stocks (display it in the screen)
+1. The total amount of profit/loss from all stocks rounded in the nearest integer (display it in the screen)
 2. Write to a file called `results.txt` the contents of the dictionary.
 Display the Stock Symbol and the amount of profit or loss.
 You may need to think about the sign...